 For details on any of the core research team's specific research interests and backgrounds, check out their profiles below.

-Professor William Melek is the director of Mechatronics Engineering at the University of Waterloo.
+Professor William Melek is the Director of the RoboHub.
 He is an expert on robotics, artificial intelligence, sensing, and state estimation.

 Professor Behrad Khamesee has pioneered research in microrobotics and magnetic levitation which has received international attention.